Download a free trial to find out which Altium software best suits your needs

 Import .STEP files to visualize components in 3D

-Use dimensional and electrical characteristics to design placement of wires in the layout considerations with describing how to design PCBs.
-Consider final assembly outline for both the board and the components extending above, and below, the board.
+When using a 3D PCB Editor to determine how to design PCBs, it is important to focus on both the dimensional and electrical considerations of the wire placements and the overall PCB board layout.
+Consider the final assembly outline for both the board and the components extending above, and below, the board.
 Add footprints for components and connect components sharing the same wire together.
 Identify sensitive signals and place the wires to mitigate noise.
 Ensure continuous ground planes below high frequency signals and select termination locations at the origin of noise you seek to shunt to ground.

 Electronic design automation (EDA) tools facilitate graphical placement of wires onto your PCB.
 Wires are known as nets within the tools and the tools generate netlists to represent artwork.
 Artwork is used by fabrication houses to make the PCB design.
 Components are added to the PCB design to make the final assembly.
 The final assembly incorporates mechanical dimensioning and electrical design considerations for current density, impedance control, and signal termination.